There may never be a better time for gardening

-Update 2018: We originally published this article when Helen Yoest’s book Plants with Benefits came out in 2014.
-But even though it’s now a few years old, we still think this is the best gardening book for anyone with an interest in aphrodisiacs.
-And since spring is upon is, there’s no better time than the present to brush up on your sexy gardening skills.
+We originally published this book recommendation when Helen Yoest’s book Plants with Benefits was first published in 2014.
+Even though it’s now a few years old, we still think this is the best gardening book for anyone with an interest in aphrodisiacs.
+And now that spring has somehow snuck up on us while we all nest safely in our homes, there is no better time for Plants with Benefits.
+So get out your trowel and let’s get dirty!

 Grow the ultimate aphrodisiac garden with Plants with Benefits

-This is hands down our new favorite gardening book.
-Noted garden expert and gardening author Helen Yoest’s newest title, Plants with Benefits, takes a dip into our pool of temptation, exploring the aphrodisiac potential of 45 (mostly) common plants.
-With instructions on growing and harvesting conditions, it’s more than another guide to natural aphrodisiacs, it’s a gardening manual at it’s most provocative and delicious, (the book includes several recipes to inspire an appetite as well as a green thumb).
+This is hands down the best gardening guide for anyone interested in aphrodisiacs.
+Noted garden expert and gardening author Helen Yoest’s Plants with Benefits takes a dip into our pool of temptation, exploring the aphrodisiac potential of 45 (mostly) common plants.
+With instructions on growing and harvesting conditions, it’s more than another guide to natural aphrodisiacs.
+It’s a gardening manual at it’s most provocative and delicious, (the book includes several recipes to inspire an appetite as well as a green thumb).

 Buy it now: